claceio/docs/content/docs/App/JavaScript/index.md

 - The version number specified in the `ace.library` is used to create the file name under `static/gen/esm`.
 The actual package version depends on what was install using npm.
 Ensure that the same version is installed by npm as specified in the library config.
 - Only the `minify` option for esbuild has been tested with Clace.
 Other options like chunking the files might not work currently.
+- The JavaScript support is for running JS on the browser.
+There is no support for running JavaScript on the Clace server, the server runs only Go code and starlark applications.
+- If an library url is specified, that is downloaded directly.
+There is no need for npm package in that case.